Love heals all wounds…

 Both have wounds only the other can heal.
 But that requires surrendering their secrets.
 Can two best friends create a love story for the ages?

-Order your copy of The Soldier’s Wedding now
+Get your copy of The Soldier’s Wedding now

 Dan knew Jo had realized he wasn’t playing games as soon as he saw her striding down Main St.